 - What is your Pitocin birth injury case worth?
 Get information on trial and settlement value of these cases

 - How to know if your child has a birth injury

 There are doctors and nurses who are opposed to the use of Pitocin.
 The naysayers’ argument is that synthetic Pitocin is not real labor because while it can make the uterus contract, it cannot connect with the mother’s receptors in your nervous system.
 There is also the argument that Pitocin caused the natural oxytocin hormone to shut down and you need the organic oxytocin’s protective effects.

-Pitocin is a dangerous drug and it is probably overused.
+Pitocin is a dangerous drug, and it is probably overused.
 But the argument that there is no place for Pitocin is a tough sell.
 Medical malpractice lawyers skip this entire debate.
-You are not going to win malpractice lawsuit alleging Pitocin is a bad drug that should be recalled.
+You will not win malpractice lawsuits by alleging that Pitocin is a bad drug that should be recalled.
 That is a losing argument.
-Plaintiff’s lawyers have to concede that Pitocin is properly used to accelerate labor when the mother’s membranes have ruptured but contractions have yet to effectively commence.
+Plaintiff’s lawyers have to concede that Pitocin is properly used to accelerate labor when the mother’s membranes have ruptured, but contractions have yet to effectively commence.